Brexit – what is it, and how will it affect my business?

 What is Brexit?

 In a 2016 referendum, the United Kingdom voted to leave the European Union.
-The British exit is scheduled to take place on Friday 29 March 2019.
+The British exit was initially scheduled to take place on Friday 29 March 2019, but has since been delayed to 31 October.

-Despite the recent development, the 'no-deal' alternative is still on the table due to the uncertainty of the political situation, and companies are advised to assess their own exposure across all relevant scenarios.
+The new exit date is, therefore, 31 October, and the 'no-deal' alternative is still on the table due to the uncertainty of the political situation.
+Companies are advised to assess their own exposure across all relevant scenarios.

 The UK Government has issued continued advise for businesses on how to prepare if the UK leaves the EU with no deal, which is listed below: